stfc/PSyclone/doc/dynamo0p3.rst

 Inner product
 +++++++++++++

-Built-ins which calculate inner product of two fields or of a field with itself are denoted with keyword **innerproduct**.
+Built-ins which calculate the inner product of two fields or of a field with itself are denoted with the keyword **innerproduct**.

 X_innerproduct_Y
 ################